Invest for Short- and Intermediate-Term Goals

 At the opposite, conservative extreme, investors might assume that the best way to meet short- and intermediate-term goals is to stick exclusively with guaranteed products such as CDs or money market accounts.
 That's not an unreasonable idea given how small the current differential is between cash and products that do not promise stability of principal; for very near-term expenditures, cash is best.
 But if the investor's time horizon is longer than a couple of years, the bite of even modest inflation means that guaranteed products may well be a losing proposition.

 Running the Numbers

 Meanwhile, bonds have a much higher probability of holding their ground over shorter time periods.
-During the same 25-year period, which was admittedly strong for bonds, the Barclays U.S. Aggregate Bond Index had a positive return in every rolling three-year time period and more than 90% of rolling 12-month periods.
+During the same 25-year period, which was admittedly strong for bonds, the Barclays U.S. Aggregate Bond Index had a positive return in every rolling three-year time period and nearly 90% of rolling 12-month periods.
 And the worst 12-month loss for bonds was much milder than what stocks incurred at their nadir: just 3.7% (between late 1993 and late 1994).
 Of course, past is not prologue.
 In a sustained period of rising interest rates, bond losses could be higher and more frequent than they have been in the recent past.

 What's a well-meaning short- or intermediate-term investor to do?